Multipolar second-harmonic generation by Mie-resonant dielectric nanoparticles: Multipolar analysis of nonlinear scattering

 Similar to the work~\cite{Kruk2017}, we analyze the induced nonlinear multipolar sources by employing general expressions for the electric and magnetic multipolar coefficients at the SH wavelength as defined by the overlap integrals of the sources with spherical harmonics~\cite{Jackson1965}.
 Our calculations show that within the framework of approximation~\eqref{eq:eq1}, the multipolar composition features two axially-symmetric electric quadrupolar (EQ) components, whose amplitudes are proportional to $(A_{1,1}^E )^2$ and $(A_{1,1}^M )^2$, as well as ED and MQ modes with amplitudes proportional to $(A_{1,1}^E A_{1,1}^M)$.
 Thus, outside the nanoparticle, the SH magnetic field assumes the form \begin{widetext}

 \end{widetext} Here $ {\bf{X}}_{l,m}$ are spherical functions; $( {\theta ,\phi })$, $( {\theta_1 ,\phi_1})$, $( {\theta_2 ,\phi_2})$ are polar and azimuthal angles of the spherical coordinate systems associated with $z$, $ y$ and $x$ axes, respectively, $h^{(1)}_l$ is the spherical Hankel function of the first kind of order $l$.
 In Eq.~\eqref{eq:SHMField}, the terms proportional to $q^E_1$ and $q^E_2$ describe the fields emitted by the electric quadrupoles which are axially symmetric to the $y$ and $x$ axes, the term proportional to $d^E$ is the radiation field of the electric dipole oriented along the propagation direction $z$ of the incident wave, and the term proportional to $q^M$ is due to the presence of the magnetic quadrupolar component in the source.
+The far-field diagrams of the generated SH multipoles,